-Chiral auxiliary is a compound or unit that is temporarily added to organic synthesis in order to control the synthesis of stereochemistry.
-As the figure below shows, by adding the chiral auxiliary, the prochiral substrate can be transformed into a chiral product.
-Moreover, through an auxiliary recycle, the auxiliary can be typically recovered for future use.
-As an auxiliary for chiral synthesis, it must have the following conditions: the synthesis procedure must be highly stereoselective; if used as raw material, the newly generated chiral center or other chiral elements should be easily separated from chiral auxiliary without racemization; it has high recovery without reducing the optical purity.
+Chiral auxiliary is a compound or unit that is temporarily added to organic synthesis to control the synthesis of stereochemistry.
+As the figure below shows, by adding a chiral auxiliary, the prochiral substrate can be transformed into a chiral product.
+Moreover, the auxiliary can typically be recycled for future use.
+As an auxiliary for chiral synthesis, it must meet the following conditions: the synthesis procedure must be highly stereoselective; if it is used as raw material, the newly generated chiral center or other chiral elements should be easily separated from chiral auxiliary without racemization; it should has a high recovery rate without reducing the optical purity.

 Fig 1.
 The mechanism model of chiral auxiliary

-phenylmenthol Menthol can be used to prepare the key prostaglandin intermediate in optically pure form without resolution, such as 8-phenylmenthol.
-It is proposed that the back face of the acrylate is blocked by the auxiliary, so that cycloaddition occurs at the front face of the olefin.
+Many (-)-menthol derivatives are also useful chiral aids, such as 8-phenylmenthol.
+Phenylmenthol can be used to prepare key prostaglandin intermediates in optically pure form without resolution.
+The back face of the acrylate is blocked by the auxiliary, so that cycloaddition occurs at the front face of the olefin.

-Enantiomerically pure sulfoxides can be efficient chiral controllers, which is cheap and easy to introduce and functionalize.
-Therefore, they are versatile intermediates for a number of organic reactions.
-Introduction of the sulfinyl group mostly occurs by nucleophilic addition of the deprotonated sulfoxide to an ester to form β-keto sulfoxides.
+Enantiomerically pure sulfoxides can be efficient chiral controllers, which are cheap and easy to introduce and functionalize.
+Therefore, they are versatile intermediates in a number of organic reactions.
+Introduction of the sulfinyl groups mostly occurs by nucleophilic addition of the deprotonated sulfoxides to esters to form β-keto sulfoxides.

-(S)-1-amino-2-methoxymethylpyrrolidine (SAMP) and (R)-1-amino-2-methoxymethylpyrrolidine (RAMP) have become commonly used chiral auxiliaries for organic synthesis.
-The auxiliary SAMP is available in four steps starting from (S)-proline, RAMP can be synthesized in six steps from glutamic acid.
+(S)-1-amino-2-methoxymethylpyrrolidine (SAMP) and (R)-1-amino-2-methoxymethylpyrrolidine (RAMP) have become commonly used chiral auxiliaries in organic synthesis.
+The auxiliary SAMP is available starting from (S)-proline, RAMP can be synthesized from (R)-glutamic acid.

-Amino alcohols are important chiral auxiliaries to form chelates.
-Ephedrine derivatives are especially popular in this respect.
+Amino alcohol is an important chiral auxiliary to form chelate.
+Ephedrine derivatives are especially popular in this respect of chiral auxiliary.
 The asymmetric alkylation of substrates attached to pseudoephedrine is a highly efficient method for the synthesis of optically active carboxylic acids or amino acids.

-Both enantiomeric forms of camphor are commercially available and inexpensive.
-Its rigid backbone is an attractive structural element for chiral auxiliaries.
-As a consequence, many structurally diverse camphor-derived auxiliaries have been prepared in only a few steps as well as successfully employed in a variety of different reactions.
+Camphor molecule has two chiral centers, but due to the immobilization of the bridge ring, there are actually only one pair of optical enantiomers, namely the right-handed (1R) (+) type and the left-handed (1S) (-) type.
+Its rigid backbone is an attractive structural element of chiral auxiliaries.
+As a consequence, many camphor-derived auxiliaries with diverse structures have been prepared in only a few steps and successfully employed in a variety of different reactions.

-The attractiveness of carbohydrate-derived auxiliaries results from the fact that they bear many stereocenters and are often commercially available and reasonably priced.
+The carbohydrate-derived auxiliaries have many stereocenters.
 They have been successfully employed in numerous organic reactions, such as cycloadditions (Diels–Alder reactions, [2+2] cycloadditions), cyclopropanations, alkylations, and Mannich reactions.